greenorbitspace/hub/userguide/content/en/docs/glossary/e/environmental-indicators.md

 ---
 title: Environmental Indicators
 ref: environmental-indicators
+weight: 1
+exported_at: '2025-06-16T15:03:30.664506+00:00'
-description: Environmental indicators are specific metrics or measures used to assess the condition of the environment and the impact of human activities on it.
-They help in understanding trends, informing policy decisions, and guiding sustainable practices.
+definition: Environmental indicators are data points or metrics used to assess the condition of the environment and to track changes over time.
+They help in understanding the effectiveness of environmental policies and the health of ecosystems.
-notion_page_id: 214d6625-c679-804f-abf3-cc784aa01b44
-exported_at: '2025-06-16T14:23:31.452958+00:00'
 tags:
-- sustainability
-- policies
+- Research
-category:
+id: GL157
+categories:
 - Space & Technology
-id: GL157
 ---